serjepatoff/CSVPrimeFinder/README.md

  (2) fancy async stream processing with zero–copy, engaging heavy machinery like boost::asio,
      etc, is definitely not a matter of one hour too.

-* To make the task more interesting and to demonstrate the speed gain, I engaged multi–core processing.
+* To make the task more interesting and to demonstrate the speed gain, I added multi–core processing.
 You can compare the performance:

 ```time ./CSVPrimeFinder --multi-threaded a.csv b.csv huge.csv out.csv```